shashipreetham-4/ahoumAI-backend/README.md

 ## 📦 Postman Collection

-Not required but recommended.
-You can import this sequence:
+You can import the included `Ahoum API.postman_collection.json` to test all routes.

+Suggested order:

 1. `POST /auth/register`
 2. `POST /auth/login`